Beta

 Why it matters

-Best programs for stopovers: Alaska Mileage Plan (one stopover allowed on most award tickets), Aeroplan (one stopover at hub-city), and Korean Air SKYPASS (stopover on round-trip).
+Best programs for stopovers: Alaska Mileage Plan (one stopover allowed on most award tickets), a transfer partner (one stopover at hub-city), and Korean Air SKYPASS (stopover on round-trip).
 Use stopovers to split a single award into two trips.